 What is Net Asset Value (NAV) in Mutual Funds?

 NAV is the value per unit of a mutual fund / ULIP.
-As investors, whenever you buy or sell any mutual fund, you buy or sell it at the Mutual Fund and Exchange-traded fund (ETF) price.
-NAV is used for measuring the one share value of a mutual fund.
+As an investor, when you buy or sell units of a mutual fund, you buy or sell it at the Mutual Fund and Exchange-traded fund (ETF) price.

 It is calculated daily because the value of assets, cash held, liabilities, and outstanding shares constantly fluctuate.